-A common problem of old Pentax 6X7 and 67 cameras is that their mirror gets stuck in upper position after the shutter has fired and remained open.
+Mirror stuck is a common problem of old Pentax 6X7/67 cameras when their mirror gets stuck in upper position after the shutter has fired and remained open.
 There are several reasons for the mirror to lock up all the way with the shutter open, but the most common one has to do with the shutter holding magnet.
 The core of the magnet gets magnetized and stops releasing the second curtain.
 Usually cleaning the magnet and electrical contacts solve the problem.
 So, let’s begin the repairs.

 Attention!
 Do not attempt to repair your camera until you read this article till the end!
 Well, to get access to the magnet and electrical contacts, you need to remove a few covers from the camera body.
 First, you need to take out leatherette finishing which covers the screws.
 Next, let’s see a disassembling scheme on how to remove the covers.
 You can find it on page 96 of the Pentax 6X7 Service Manual.
 See the image below for the details.
 I marked in red the parts that should be removed.

 The original service manual available on the web is for earlier versions of the Pentax 6X7 camera with no mirror lockup unit.
 But the disassembling of Pentax 6X7 and 67 cameras do not differ significantly.
 However, there are some very important points.

 - Note a screw highlighted with the green arrow.
 The former is not shown in the manual but is present in actual cameras.
 I’ve included it in the scheme.

 - Screws highlighted with the red crosses should not be unscrewed.
 One of these screws fixes the spring of MLU lever.
 This spring prevents the lever from dangling.
 See the image below for the details — this screw should not be unscrewed!